fossabot/pentago/README.md

 ![Alt text](https://github.com/neroon/Projet-Pentago/blob/master/images/mode2joueur.PNG "Mode 12joueur")

-## Menu miniature
+## Submenu
-The miniature menu allows quick and easy navigation during a game.
-You can choose another game mode or restart the current game, consult the rules or return to the main menu via the "quit" option.
+The submenu allows quick and easy navigation during a game.
+You can choose another game mode or restart the current game, consult the rules or return to the main menu.

 ![Alt text](https://github.com/neroon/Projet-Pentago/blob/master/images/menuminia.PNG "Menu")

-## Consult the rules of the game
+## Games rules
-The rules can be consulted in the "REGLES" submenu, and also during a game via the miniature menu.
+The games rules can be consulted with the `REGLES` option in the main meny or during a game via the submenu.

 ![Alt text](https://github.com/neroon/Projet-Pentago/blob/master/images/regles.PNG "Règles")

 ## About the game
-Information about the game design environment and the development team.
+You can access to information about the game design and the development team with the `A PROPOS` option in the main menu.

 ![Alt text](https://github.com/neroon/Projet-Pentago/blob/master/images/propos.PNG "A propos")

 ## Quit the game
-To exit the game, simply click on the "Exit" main menu tab or via the "ESC" key on your keyboard.
+To exit the game, simply click on `QUITTER` or via the `ESC` key on your keyboard.

 ## Update
 Last Update: 2014-03-17